-The "Food, Conservation, and Energy Act of 2008" authorized up to \$50 million in a calendar year for the Emergency Assistance for Livestock, Honeybees and Farm-Raised Fish Program (ELAP) to provide emergency assistance to eligible producers of livestock, honeybees and farm-raised fish that have losses due to disease. adverse weather or other conditions, including losses due to blizzards and wildfires, as determined by the Sectretary.
-ELAP covers losses occurring on or after Jan.
+The "Food, Conservation, and Energy Act of 2008" authorized up to \$50 million in a calendar year for the Emergency Assistance for Livestock, Honeybees and Farm-Raised Fish Program (ELAP) to provide emergency assistance to eligible producers of livestock, honeybees and farmraised fish.
+ELAP covers losses due to an eligible adverse weather or loss condition, including blizzards and wildfires, as determined by the Sectretary, that occurs on or after Jan.
 1, 2008 and before Oct.
-1, 2011 that are not covered under other Supplemental Agricultural Disaster Assistance Payment programs established by the 2008 Farm Bill, specifically Livestock Forage Disaster Program (LFP), Livestock Indemnity Program (LIP) and Supplemental Revenue Assistance Payments Program (SURE).
+1, 2011.
+ELAP covers losses that are not covered under other Supplemental Agricultural Disaster Assistance Payment programs established by the 2008 Farm Bill, specifically Livestock Forage Disaster Program (LFP), Livestock Indemnity Program (LIP) and Supplemental Revenue Assistance Payments Program (SURE).